abdcod/BLACK_JACK/README.md

-# BLACK_JACK
+# Pet-project "BLACK JACK"

-Pet project - "BlackJack" Game
+#### Card game, developed with JS native from scratch!

-Card game, developed with JS native from scratch!
+- Classic "Black-Jack" game rules: https://bicyclecards.com/how-to-play/blackjack/

-Classic "Black-Jack" game rules: https://bicyclecards.com/how-to-play/blackjack/
+This project will be porting to React...